Toronto Slip and Fall Claims: What is Negligence and How Do You Prove It?

 How to Get Help with Your Toronto Slip and Fall Claim

-To prove that the property owner or occupier was responsible for your accident and ensuing injuries, you’ll want to hire a skilled Toronto premises liability lawyer.
+To prove that the property owner or occupier was responsible for your accident and ensuing injuries, you’ll want to hire an Ontario premises liability lawyer.
 If you’ve been injured in a slip and fall accident, don’t hesitate to act now, as the law limits the amount of time you have to file a claim.

-Make sure to preserve all evidence immediately after the accident — photos and measurements of the hazard, witness accounts, and inquiring about video surveillance — then contact a Preszler Law Firm premises liability lawyer.
+Make sure to preserve all evidence immediately after the accident — photos and measurements of the hazard, witness accounts, and inquiring about video surveillance — then contact a Preszler Injury Lawyers premises liability lawyer.
 Do not speak to any insurance representatives before speaking to your lawyer.